mlech413/mongo-scraper/README.md

 ## `Packages and Technologies`

-Articles and notes are stored as object within a MongoDB database.
+Articles and notes are stored as objects within a MongoDB database.
 This application uses the following NPM packages:
 * body-parser
 * cheerio